Diagrammatic category theory: Kan extensions

-is natural in $d \in \cD$ and $e \in \cE$. \end{enumerate} Dually, the following conditions are equivalent: \begin{enumerate} \item $R$ is a pointwise right Kan extension of $F$ along $K$. \item $R$ is a right Kan extension of $F$ along $K$, and for any $e \in \cE$, $\yoneda{e} \colon \cE \to \Set$ preserves the right Kan extension $R$. \item The isomorphism
+that is natural in $d \in \cD$ and $e \in \cE$. \end{enumerate} Dually, the following conditions are equivalent: \begin{enumerate} \item $R$ is a pointwise right Kan extension of $F$ along $K$. \item $R$ is a right Kan extension of $F$ along $K$, and for any $e \in \cE$, $\yoneda{e} \colon \cE \to \Set$ preserves the right Kan extension $R$. \item There exists an isomorphism